ssrhunter/nextjs-demo/README.md

 # Starbroker your friendly AI assisted star trading site.

 Need to harness a star for its solar energy?
 You've come to the right place!
+Starbroker's got the best star portfolio in the galaxy!

 ## Getting Started